m-miley/PyBer_Analysis/README.md

 ![Fig8](https://user-images.githubusercontent.com/100544761/164302763-4871db7b-3b06-488c-997b-69bf06510c8d.png)

 Total revenue was aggregated by week here and expressed over time showing us the trends during the selected time period.
 Something happened late february that caused a spike in total fares for all categories followed by a month leveling out for suburban and rural cities, while urban cities continued to see fluctuations in revenue.
-The environment and conditions for that time period is worth investigating further to discover reasons why we're seeing this undulating activity.
+The environment and conditions for that time period is worth investigating further to discover reasons why we're seeing this undulating activity and perhaps predict outcomes for next year.

 ### Outliers